 Routine vaccination with two doses of mumps-containing vaccine is the most effective way to prevent disease.
 It is routinely recommended for all children and is a requirement for school attendance.
-Adults without proof of immunity should receive a two shot series depending upon the details of their risk.
+Adults without proof of immunity should receive a two shot series.
+There is conjecture that an extra dose of MMR vaccine in those previously vaccinated may limit the duration and size of mumps outbreaks and may be considered for high risk individuals during this outbreak.

 Management of exposed individuals: DPH will assist in the management of all suspect cases and their contacts.
 The management of contacts will be based on their exposure, vaccination, and immune status.
-In general, if not contraindicated, management may include vaccination.
+In general, if not contraindicated, management may include an extra dose of MMR vaccine, as noted above.
 Immune globulin is not indicated for mumps post-exposure prophylaxis.